wg-easy/wg-easy/README.md

 docker rm wg-easy
 ```

-And then run the 'Run WireGuard Easy' command above again.
+And then run the `docker run -d \ ...` command above again.